Pan-Seared Halibut with Cherry Tomatoes & Basil

 - Season the halibut all over with ¾ teaspoon salt and ½ teaspoon pepper.

-- Heat 2 tablespoons of the oil in a 12-inch nonstick skillet over medium-high heat until hot and shimmering.
+- Heat 2 tablespoons of the oil in a 12-in (30-cm) nonstick skillet over medium-high heat until hot and shimmering.
 Place the fish, presentation-side down, in the pan and cook, without touching, until golden brown and crisp, about 3 minutes.
 Flip the fish and lower the heat to medium; continue cooking until the halibut is just firm to the touch and opaque when you pry open a thicker piece with a paring knife, 3 to 4 minutes.
 Transfer the cooked halibut to a plate or serving platter.

 - Add the remaining 1 tablespoon oil to the pan, followed by the cherry tomato mixture.
 Cook, stirring occasionally, over medium heat until the tomatoes start to break down and release their juices, a few minutes.
 Stir in basil, then taste and adjust seasoning if necessary.